THANKS FOR LISTENING WORLD!

 Yes.
 So, while they're having this conversation, Olive has packed a suitcase and a basket and the basket is sitting behind them between Popeye and Olive Oyl.
 And then we see this woman carrying down some stairs, another basket, and she swaps baskets out.
 And we don't really know why she does this.
 But after Popeye tells a story, Olive Oyl says she wants to get going and Popeye picks up her basket and starts walking with it.
 And then Olive questions Popeye like, "Why are you carrying that basket?
 That's not my basket."
 Popeye's like, yeah, this is the basket I just picked up.
 She's like, "That's not my basket.
 That basket's ugly."
 She loves the word ugly.

-And Popeye takes the letter and he's about to read it and it says that it's addressed to the one eyed sailor.
-And when he's about to read it, we hear a sweepy go, I'm a baby.
-And Popeye's like, yeah, you're a baby.
-It says so right here.
-And just, just the way he says, I'm a baby.
-That, that was, that was one of those, that's so sweet.
+Popeye takes the letter and he's about to read it and it says that it's addressed to the One-eyed sailor.
+And when he's about to read it, we hear Swee'pea go, "I'm a baby."
+And Popeye's responds, "Yeah, you're a baby.
+It says so right here."
+And just, just the way he says, "I'm a baby."
+That was one of those moments, it's so sweet.

 And then Popeye reads the letter and we find out that the woman is leaving Sweet Pea in Popeye's care because she's financially unstable right now and she thinks it'll take about 25 years for her to pay off her debt.
 And once she pays off the debt, she'll take the baby back.
-But in the meantime, can you please be the baby's mother and.
+But in the meantime, can you please be the baby's mother and Popeye doesn't hesitate to take responsibility.
+He instantly falls in love with Sweet Pea and so does Olive Oyl.
+And I thought it was probably one of the few, to me, sweet moments I thought in the film.
+But as a kid, it didn't do anything.
+As an adult, I was like, that's kind of cool.
+I do like it.

 Agreed.
 I love the fact that the mother's going to come back in 25 years to reclaim her son.
-25 year old.
+25 year-old.
 That'd be pretty funny.
 The kid, the baby is adorable.
-The baby is adorable.
 Absolutely.
 It's a bittersweet scene.
 Both Shelley Duvall, Robin Williams, very sweet in it.
-And you're absolutely 100 ,000 % correct.
+And you're absolutely 100,000% correct.
 As an adult watching it, you sense a shift in the film.
 You're like, the movie just started because...
+We get some relationship development now we see Olive Oyl and it's like an inciting incident.
+Now we've given some characters some purpose and there's maybe a plot or something to fight for something to protect and it's going to bring our protagonists together in their relationship that being Olive Oyl and Popeye so all that good stuff and yeah very sweet so good call.

-Good ol' little sweepy.
-Swee -pee.
+Good ol' little Swee'pea.

 I'm a baby.